 Light pulses move through the skin, creating heat and targeting skin imperfections in a controlled way.
 The treated area then flakes off when your body goes through its natural and constant process of exfoliation.
 At the same time, collagen and elastic fibers are stimulated, which results in a visible improvement of your skin’s tone and overall appearance.

-Who is a Good Candidate for Lumenis M22 IPL (Photofacial) Treatment?
+Best Candidates for Lumenis M22 IPL (Photofacial) Treatment

 You’re a good candidate for IPL (Photofacial) treatment if you are looking to reduce visible signs of aging or if you are bothered by skin discoloration caused by: